🔁 GLTF vs GLB: Open GLB & Convert to FBX with Textures

 GLB vs GLTF: Which Should You Use?

 When comparing GLB vs GLTF, consider your workflow needs.
-If you are deploying 3D assets on the web or in mobile apps, GLB is usually preferred due to its single-file nature.
+If you're deploying 3D assets on the web or in mobile apps, GLB is usually preferred due to its single-file nature.
 For development or projects where human-readability and manual edits are required, GLTF is the better option.

 How to Open a GLB File

-If you are wondering how to open GLB files, it's easier than ever.
+If you're wondering how to open GLB files, it's easier than ever.
 You can use many popular 3D viewers and tools such as:

 • Autoconverter: Quickly open and convert GLB files with full texture support.